-The Compensation Committee reviews the performance and compensation of our President and Chief Executive Officer and the Company's other executive officers.
+The Compensation Committee is charged with reviewing the performance and compensation of our President and Chief Executive Officer and the Company's other executive officers.
 Additionally, the Compensation Committee reviews compensation of outside directors for service on the Board and for service on committees of the Board and administers the Company's stock plans.